dev-sangjun/user-management-dashboard/README.md

   5. Admin users can view patient details by clicking on the data row, which opens up a User Data Entry modal

 - Some improvements that can be made in the future:
   1. Add pagination/filter to reduce the amount of transferred data as this app scales
   2. Support multiple data types in MongoDB models; this app currently saves all values as string for simplicity
   3. Support searches for entries that contain the keyword; this app currently filters by exact matches of the queries
   4. Data validation (emails, password length, etc.)
   5. Sign out feature
   6. Better UX (more user-friendly messages for any errors and server responses)
+  7. Run the client side on the browser; this app currently runs React in a separate port, so I whitelisted the port to bypass CORS policy

 ## Built With
 ### Tech Stack